 January 31 of the next year

-You need to pay FUTA via the Electronic Federal Tax Payment System (EFTPS).
+You need to pay FUTA taxes via the Electronic Federal Tax Payment System (EFTPS).
 This is a free system provided by the Department of Treasury for paying federal taxes.
-If not enrolled, you can enroll online at the EFTPS website or call 888-725-7879 Monday through Friday from 9 a.m. to 6 p.m.
-Eastern time.
-If you have a payroll service, they may make payments for you, but the IRS recommends making an account anyway so you can check on payments, easily switch companies, or make payments yourself.
+You can enroll online through the EFTPS website, or call 800-555-447 from Monday through Friday, 9 a.m. to 6 p.m.
+Eastern time (ET).

 When to File FUTA Tax on Form 940